sigreen/amq-streams-oauth-ldap/README.md

 1. Via the CLI, create a new OCP project: `oc new-project streams-oauth`.

-2. Via the CLI, enter the following to generate a CA certificate:
+2. Via the CLI, enter the following to generate a CA certificate (using `password` as the PEM passphrase):

 ```
 openssl req -new -newkey rsa:4096 -x509 -keyout xpaas.key -out xpaas.crt -days 365 -subj "/CN=xpaas-sso-demo.ca"